ARMmbed/mbed-os-5-docs/docs/tutorials/porting.md

 ## Mbed OS porting guide

-This guide will walk you through the steps required to port Mbed OS onto a derivative target of any one of the Mbed OS Enabled targets.
-If you need to port the MCU to Mbed OS as well, along with a custom board based on the MCU, then you can follow our [more detailed porting guide](https://os.mbed.com/docs/v5.9/reference/porting-targets.html).
+This guide walks you through the steps required to port Mbed OS onto a derivative target of any one of the Mbed OS Enabled targets.
+If you need to port the MCU to Mbed OS, as well, along with a custom board based on the MCU, then you can follow our [more detailed porting guide](docs/development/reference/porting-targets.html).

-Mbed Cloud Client provides reference implementation for three Mbed Enabled targets, namely the K64F, NUCLEO_F429ZI and the UBLOX_EVK_ODIN_W2.
+Mbed Cloud Client provides reference implementation for three Mbed Enabled targets, the K64F, NUCLEO_F429ZI and the UBLOX_EVK_ODIN_W2.
 You do not need to port either Mbed OS or the Cloud Client if you are using one of these three boards.

 ### Summary of steps

 1. Add your target to `targets.json`
    1. Identify the your target’s features.
    1. Identify any existing parent targets.
-    1. Identify macros required for you target's compilation
+   1. Identify macros required for your target's compilation.
    1. Identify supported compilers and the Mbed OS release version.
    1. Add the target entry in `targets.json`.
    1. Verify that you can now pass your target to `mbed compile`.
-1. Add your target port
+1. Add your target port.
    1. Create the directory structure.
    1. Add an entry for the target in `mbed_rtx.h`.
-    1. Add startup code and CMSIS headers, NVIC headers and **all** relevant drivers from CMSIS specifications
+   1. Add startup code and CMSIS headers, NVIC headers and **all** relevant drivers from CMSIS specifications.
    1. Implement APIs, HAL, the system clock configuration and any other additional clocks.
    1. Add toolchain-specific linker descriptions.
 1. Add peripherals and pin names for the target.
 1. Compile with CLI on a supported compiler.

-### Identify Target properties
+### Identify target properties

-Our sample target is identified by the following:
+You can identify our sample target by the following:

-* The name of the target for builds is `MY_BOARD_1`.
+- The name of the target for builds is `MY_BOARD_1`.
-* The vendor is "MY_VENDOR", the device family is "MY_FAMILY" and the device on the board is "MY_DEVICE"
+- The vendor is "MY_VENDOR", the device family is "MY_FAMILY" and the device on the board is "MY_DEVICE".
-* A Cortex-M4F based core.
+- A Cortex-M4F based core.
-* Porting for Mbed OS v5.x, which requires support for Arm Compiler 5, GCC Arm Embedded, and IAR EWARM.
+- Porting for Mbed OS v5.x, which requires support for Arm Compiler 5, GCC Arm Embedded and IAR EWARM.
-* Has a serial (UART) interface connected to the CMSIS-DAP implementation.
+- Has a serial (UART) interface connected to the CMSIS-DAP implementation.
-* Requires the macro `CPU_DEVICE_1` to compile the vendor-provided HAL for the device mounted on the board.
+- Requires the macro `CPU_DEVICE_1` to compile the vendor-provided HAL for the device mounted on the board.
-* Requires the macro `FAMILY_MY_FAMILY` to compile the vendor-provided HAL for the family of the device.
+- Requires the macro `FAMILY_MY_FAMILY` to compile the vendor-provided HAL for the family of the device.

-All of these requirements are directly mapped to relevant tags in the `targets.json` entry for our target.
+All of these requirements directly map to relevant tags in the `targets.json` entry for our target.
 This is shown in step 3 below.

 ### Add the target entry in `targets.json`

 ```json
 "MY_FAMILY": {
     "inherits": ["Target"],